-- An automatic identity check is carried out by means of personal access cards and recording attendance using smart card readers. - Offices are secured by a controlled key arrangement. - The reception is staffed during core hours and receives visitors. - Emergency exits are secured against improper use.
+- An automatic identity check is carried out by means of personal access cards and recording attendance using smart card readers. - Offices are secured by a electronic card reader. - The reception is staffed during core hours and receives visitors. - Emergency exits are secured against improper use.